98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

     return json_config_file
 ```

-### Valid JSON: Both the main and the dependant property are specified.
+### Valid JSON: Both the main and the dependent property are specified.
-This JSON has specified both the main and the dependant property.
+This JSON has specified both the main and the dependent property.
 ```JSON
 {
     "name": "Mr. Example",